a-rosenberg/cookbook/recipes/eggplant-lentil-pomegranate-stew.md

 remaining olive oil around the side and over the vegetables, then drizzle with the pomegranate molasses.
 6. Heat the stew over medium until the liquid in the stew is simmering.
 Cover and cook over medium-low heat until the eggplant is very tender, about 1 1/2 hours.
+7. Serve over basmati rice (see notes), garnish with mint and the optional yogurt and pomegranate seeds.

 ### notes
 Pair with steamed basmati rice cooked with toasted cinnamon stick and cloves.